Adult Safeguarding Reviews

 This is so that lessons can be learned from the case and those lessons applied to future cases to prevent similar harm occurring again.

-Please email your completed referral form to Stockport’s Safeguarding Adults Board Business Manager at email@example.com.
+Email your completed referral form to Stockport’s Safeguarding Adults Board Business Manager at firstname.lastname@example.org.

-- If an adult in its area has not died, but the Safeguarding Adults Board knows or suspects that the adult has experienced serious abuse or neglect and the individual would have been likely to have died but for an intervention
+- if an adult in its area has not died, but the Safeguarding Adults Board knows or suspects that the adult has experienced serious abuse or neglect and the individual would have been likely to have died but for an intervention

-- If an individual has suffered permanent harm or has reduced capacity or quality of life (whether because of physical or psychological effects) as a result of the abuse or neglect
+- if an individual has suffered permanent harm or has reduced capacity or quality of life (whether because of physical or psychological effects) as a result of the abuse or neglect

 Helen – July 2017